-- delay progress of the trial or inconvenience jurors. - If a witness was on the stand at the time of a recess or adjournment, the party that called the witness shall ensure the witness is back on the stand and ready to proceed as soon as trial resumes. - 3.
+- 1. The Court expects the parties, counsel, and witnesses to be punctual.
+Once the parties and their counsel are engaged in trial, the trial must be their priority.
+The Court will not delay progress of the trial or inconvenience jurors. - 2.
+If a witness was on the stand at the time of a recess or adjournment, the party that called the witness shall ensure the witness is back on the stand and ready to proceed as soon as trial resumes. - 3.
 The parties must notify the Courtroom Deputy Clerk in advance if any party, counsel, or witness requires a reasonable accommodation based on a disability or other reason. - 4.
 No presenting party may be without witnesses.
 If a party's remaining witnesses are not immediately available, thereby causing an unreasonable delay, the Court may deem that party to have rested. - 5.
 The Court generally will accommodate witnesses by permitting them to be called out of sequence.
 Counsel should meet and confer in advance and make every effort to resolve the matter.

-H. Exhibits
+G. Exhibits

 - 1. Counsel must keep track of their exhibits and exhibit list, and record when each exhibit has been admitted into evidence. - 2.
 Counsel are responsible for any exhibits they secure from the Courtroom Deputy Clerk and must return them before leaving the courtroom. - 3.
 Any exhibit not previously marked must be accompanied by a request that it be marked for identification at the time of its first mention.
 Counsel must show a new exhibit to opposing counsel before the court session in which it is mentioned. - 4.
 Counsel must inform the Courtroom Deputy Clerk of any agreements reached regarding any proposed exhibits, as well as those exhibits that may be received into evidence without a motion to admit. - 5.
 When referring to an exhibit, counsel must refer to its exhibit number.
-Counsel should instruct their witnesses to do the same. - 6.
-Counsel should not ask witnesses to draw charts or diagrams or ask the Court's permission for a witness to do so.
-All demonstrative aids must be prepared fully in advance of the day's trial session.
+Counsel should instruct their witnesses to do the same.

-7. Counsel are required to seek to admit any items of evidence whose admissibility has not yet been stipulated to while the witness authenticating the exhibit is on the stand, so that any issues or concerns that arise may be addressed immediately.
+- 6. Counsel should not ask witnesses to draw charts or diagrams or ask the Court's permission for a witness to do so.
+All demonstrative aids must be prepared fully in advance of the day's trial session. - 7.
+Counsel are required to seek to admit any items of evidence whose admissibility has not yet been stipulated to while the witness authenticating the exhibit is on the stand, so that any issues or concerns that arise may be addressed immediately.

-I. Depositions
+H. Depositions